Apprentice Frequently Asked Questions

 Anybody over 16 can apply for an Apprenticeship.

-- What levels are Apprenticeships are available?
+- What levels of Apprenticeships do we offer?

-Level 2 – equivalent to GCSE Level
+We offer Apprenticeships from Level 2 to Level 6.

 - What qualifications/experience do I need?

-The qualifications and experience required will depend on your employer, the apprenticeship programme and the level in which you wish to study.
+The qualifications and experience required will depend on your employer, the Apprenticeship programme and the level in which you wish to study.

 Most programmes require GCSE grade C/4 (or equivalent) in Maths and English, but if you do not have these qualifications our team will support you to gain these skills alongside your Apprenticeship.